-Appraising is a constantly changing profession.
-Regularly, it seems, appraisers are asked to present additional information or have steps added to their process.
-They do this additional work to guarantee the end user has the best data to be had.
-To keep up with the constantly changing requirements, Triangle Residential Valuations is continuously testing additional tools and tweaking processes to increase efficiency so we can do more work for quickly.
-At Triangle Residential Valuations we know that time is important to everybody, so here are a few things you can do to hasten the process whenever you order an appraisal with Triangle Residential Valuations.
+The appraisal profession is continuously evolving.
+Often, it seems, appraisers are asked to offer additional information or have steps added to their research.
+All to guarantee their client has the best data possible.
+In order to keep up with the constantly changing requirements, Triangle Residential Valuations is always seeking additional tools and tweaking processes in order to increase efficiency so we can do more work for our clients.
+At Triangle Residential Valuations we know that time is important to everybody, so we've listed a few tips you can do to reduce turn times on any appraisals ordered from Triangle Residential Valuations.

 - Are you ordering appraisals online?

-- By ordering online, you get automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
+- With online ordering, you get automatic e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
 This tip single-handedly will save the most time!
-We don't have to retype information from a fax, and nor will you wonder whether we received the request.
+No longer do we have to retype information from a fax, and nor will you wonder whether the order was received.

-- Confirm that the subject property information is accurate and complete.
+- Complete and accurate subject property information is key.

-- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name are good data to pass long with your assignment.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.
+- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to include with your assignment.
+We even welcome lists of recent sales from the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.

-If you have any questions about your property or an appraisal we're working on for you, feel free to call us at
+Feel free to call us at if you have any questions about your property or a job we're working on for you.

-- Cookie-cutter houses are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how differing details contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we will find out on our own, knowing them sooner makes your report arrive sooner.
+- It's relatively easy to appraise a cookie-cutter house.
+Most of an appraiser's time is spent analyzing how unique details contribute to or detract from what otherwise would be a property's market value.
+When ordering your report, let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
+These are things we'd find out on our own anyway, and knowing them as early as possible is likely to make your report arrive quicker.

-- One of the most inefficient parts of the appraisal process is confirming an appointment with the occupants of the home.
-We understand that a homeowner may be apprehensive with a stranger looking in every corner of their home, taking pictures, and making abundant notes.
-With the idea that it will increase the value, many homeowners think they must make the place spotless before the appraisal inspection.
-So they put off the inspection until they have cleaned.
+- Confirming an inspection time and date with the homeowner can be one of the most time consuming parts in the appraisal process.
+We understand that a homeowner may be uneasy with an outsider inspecting every corner of their home, taking pictures, and making copious notes.
+Not uncommonly they think they have to make the place spotless before the inspection, believing that will increase the value.
+So they put off the appointment until the house is cleaned.

-- Use our website to keep tabs on your report's status.
+- Use our website to verify your report's status.

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information can be viewed instantly online.
-It's never been easier to track the status of your report.
+As we complete each important milestone in an assignment, that information is available instantly to you online.
+It's never been easier to keep track of the status of your report.